-As part of the government’s roadmap to ease lockdown restrictions, care home residents will be allowed one indoor visitor from the 8th of March
+As part of the government’s roadmap to ease lockdown restrictions, care home residents will be allowed one indoor visitor as of today (8th of March)

-Prime Minister Boris Johnson has announced that from the 8th of March care home residents will be allowed to have one indoor visitor.
+Prime Minister Boris Johnson has announced that from today (8th of March) care home residents will be allowed to have one indoor visitor.

 The scheme will allow a single visitor to hold hands with their relative/friend in the care home and make repeat visits.